-You want in on their time management tips.
+You want in on the most successful bloggers’ time management tips.

 Or, you may be thinking, “these people make money with their blog in only 20 hours a week?! that’s nothing!
 I can do that!”